 For that, we return to Kahnemann and Taleb, the skeptics of expert judgments in complex environments.
 One of the surprising takeaways from Kahnemann’s work about predictive decision-making amidst complexity is that “to maximize predictive accuracy, the final decision should be left to formulas, especially in low-validity environments.”
 Counterintuitively, the more complex the environment—and digital markets set the high water mark for low validity—the more simple the method for predicting ought to be.
-Taleb advocates for something similar in what he refers to as “nonpredictive decision making under uncertainty,” which is founded on the notion that “simpler methods of forecasting” will beat “complicated systems and regulations and intricate policies.”
+Taleb advocates for something similar in what he refers to as “nonpredictive decision making under uncertainty” with “simpler methods of forecasting” in place of “complicated systems and regulations and intricate policies.”

 Could a simple, nonpredictive formula be used to guide antitrust enforcement?
 It just so happens that the annals of antitrust provide a good starting point for such an approach.

 Prior to its transition in the 1970s to an Economism-driven predictive approach, antitrust was guided by a so-called “economic structuralism” which said that market structure determined market outcomes.
 Simply put, when there are fewer competitors in a market, a firm is more likely to collude with others and abuse a strong market position.
 Therefore, to protect competition, enforcers should prevent markets from tilting—whether by merger or monopolistic conduct—into the structures and conditions conducive to bad competitive outcomes by ensuring that markets have many competitors (low “concentration”) and are open to new rivals (low “barriers to entry”).